What is it?

 Why did LC launch this initiative?

-- It supports the mission of Lynchburg College to develop students with strong character and balanced perspectives and to prepare them for engagement in a global society.
+- It supports the mission of University of Lynchburg to develop students with strong character and balanced perspectives and to prepare them for engagement in a global society.

 - It enables students to write effectively for different audiences by requiring that they take at least one WE course in their major field of study.